Discover Tability AI: the AI platform that helps you drive OKRs, strategies and metrics

 Make a call on the 3rd update.
 You should be either back on track, or off track.
 This sounds harsh but it's the best way to signal risks early enough to fix things.

-How to turn your Physical Security Team OKRs in a strategy map
+How to track your Physical Security Team OKRs

 The rules of OKRs are simple.
 Quarterly OKRs should be tracked weekly, and yearly OKRs should be tracked monthly.
 Reviewing progress periodically has several advantages: